-Deciding Who to Hire
+Deciding who to hire

 Once you have interviewed renovators, checked their references and received written price quotes from those you are interested in hiring, it's time to decide who will be doing your job.

-Renovators should be allowed adequate time to prepare a bid for your project, and you must ensure that each renovator is working with the same plans and specifications.
+Renovators should be allowed adequate time to prepare a bid for your project, and as mentioned previously, you must ensure that each renovator is working with the same plans and specifications.
 For all but the simplest projects, you should expect the renovator to present their bid in person, so that they can discuss each aspect with you and answer any question you may have.

 Once you have met with the renovators who are bidding on your job, you should review each set of bid documents carefully before deciding who to hire.